 There are two main types of privilege:

 - legal advice privilege – this protects confidential communications, and evidence of those communications, between a lawyer and his client, but not communications with third parties.
 This is provided that the communications are for the purpose of seeking and receiving legal advice in a relevant legal context.

-- litigation privilege – this protects confidential communications, and evidence of those communications, between a lawyer and his client and/or a third party, or between a client and a third party.
-It will apply to communications that have been created for the dominant purpose of obtaining legal advice, evidence or information in preparation for actual legal proceedings, or legal proceedings that are reasonably imminent.
+- litigation privilege – this protects confidential communications, and evidence of those communications, between a lawyer and his client and a third party, or between a client and a third party, provided that such communications have been created for the sole or dominant purpose of conducting existing or reasonably contemplated litigation, including avoiding or settling as well as defending or resisting litigation.

 Who is the lawyer?

-Privilege applies to advice given by external lawyers and also to in-house lawyers provided that they act in their capacity as a lawyer - not in an executive or compliance capacity - and are qualified to practise under the Solicitors Regulation Authority or Bar Council rules.
-In the case of solicitors, this will invariably include the need to hold a current practising certificate.
+Privilege applies to advice given by external lawyers and also to in-house lawyers provided that they act in their capacity as a lawyer and not in an executive or compliance capacity, and are qualified to practise under the Solicitors Regulation Authority or Bar Council rules in England and Wales, or their equivalents in other UK jurisdictions.
 Privilege extends to employees such as legal executives, trainee solicitors and paralegals provided that they are properly supervised by qualified lawyers.

-Privilege will also extend to the advice given by foreign lawyers based abroad, provided that they are qualified to practise under their own regulatory authority, and to foreign lawyers based in England and Wales who are qualified to practise under the Solicitors Regulation Authority.
+Privilege will also extend to the advice given by foreign lawyers based abroad, provided that they are qualified to practise under their own regulatory body, and to foreign lawyers based in England and Wales who are qualified to practise under the Solicitors Regulation Authority.
 Similar rules apply to foreign lawyers based in other jurisdictions in the UK.